Duchess of Cambridge takes over as patron of the RFU and the RFL

 The duchess is now patron of the Rugby Football Union and the Rugby Football League.

-The Duchess of Cambridge has taken over the Duke of Sussex’s former roles as patron of the Rugby Football Union (RFU) and the Rugby Football League (RFL).
+The Duchess of Cambridge has taken over the Duke of Sussex’s former roles as patron of the Rugby Football Union and the Rugby Football League.

 Kate was given the royal patronages by The Queen, and Kensington Palace said the high-profile sporting appointments “closely align with Her Royal Highness’ long-standing passion for sport and the lifelong benefits it can provide”.

-It makes the duchess the first member of the royal family to officially receive one of the Sussexes’ past patronages.
+It makes the duchess the first member of the royal family to officially receive one of the Sussexes’ past patronages and the confirmation comes ahead of the start of the Guinness Six Nations tournament this weekend.

+In a new video released by Kensington Palace to mark her new patronages, Kate can be seen passing a rugby ball to players.

+A personal message accompanying the clip on social media read: “I am so thrilled to become patron of the @TheRFL and @EnglandRugby.

+“I look forward to working with them across all levels of the games, and to cheering England on in what promises to be an exciting year for both sports!
+C”

+England’s first Six Nations game at Twickenham is against Wales on February 26, following away games against Scotland and Italy.

-The confirmation comes ahead of the start of the Guinness Six Nations tournament this weekend and will see Kate’s new affiliations put her in direct competition with the Duke of Cambridge, who is patron of the Welsh Rugby Union.
+Kate’s new affiliation with England Rugby puts her in direct competition with husband the Duke of Cambridge, who is the Welsh Rugby Union’s patron.

 It has long been reported that the duchess, seen as a safe pair of hands by The Queen, would be filling the gap left by Prince Harry when he was stripped of the roles in February last year as part of the 12-month review of the Sussexes’ decision to step down as senior working royals and move to the United States.